ebbba-org/ansible-role-bigbluebutton/README.md

   Block outgoing traffic to these networks in addition to `bbb_ufw_reject_networks_default`, which contains all non-routeable (LAN) networks by default.
 This prevets a certain group of security issues where the BBB server is tricked into accessing non-public services on the private LAN.

 * **`bbb_ufw_allow_networks`** (default: `[]`)\
-  Allow outgoing traffic to these networks in addition to `bbb_ufw_allow_networks_default`, which contains localhost and the internal docker nentwork by default, because those are required for BBB to function.
+  Allow outgoing traffic to these networks in addition to `bbb_ufw_allow_networks_default`, which contains localhost and the internal docker network by default, because those are required for BBB to function.
 Allowed networks will override rejected networks.

 ### Storage